-Schipperke are spirited, companions who need plenty of opportunity to run and play—exercise is a top priority for this high-energy breed.
-Without enough activity to burn off their energy, they can become difficult to deal with.
-The intelligent Schipperke has a persistent independent streak and can be stubborn if he doesn't see the value in your request.
-Give him a job to do and you'll earn yourself a tired out Schipperke—which equates to a better behaved Schipperke.
-First-time dog owners may want to look elsewhere, the Schipperke needs to have plenty of time dedicated to training.
-Without an experienced trainer, it may be the dog who is training the human.
-With appropriate training and socialization from puppyhood, the Schip is a friendly and affectionate breed who enjoys spending time with family, no matter the activity.
+Schipperke are spirited companions who need plenty of opportunity to run and play—exercise is a top priority for this high-energy breed.
+Without enough activity to burn off their energy, they can become difficult to manage.
+The intelligent Schipperke has a persistent independent streak and can be stubborn if he doesn’t see the value in your request.
+Give him a job to do and you’ll earn yourself a tired out Schipperke—which equates to a better behaved Schipperke.
+First-time dog owners may want to look elsewhere, as the Schipperke needs to have plenty of time dedicated to training.
+Without an experienced trainer, it may be the dog who trains the human.
+With appropriate training and socialization from puppyhood, the Schip is a friendly and affectionate breed who enjoys spending time with family, whatever the activity.

-Schipperkes are nicknamed Schips, and have previously been known as Spitzke.
-The pronunciation of the name is SHEEP-er-ker but SKIP-er-kee is also accepted.
+chipperkes are nicknamed Schips, and have previously been known as Spitzke.
+The pronunciation of the name is SHEEP-erk but SKIP-er-kee is also acceptable.

 Physical Description/Breed Standard